PHYS 1 & 2 SERIES FAQS

 I'm on the waitlist for a 1-series or 2-series course but I see empty seats in the lecture room.
 Can I get into the course?

 Seeing open seats in a 1 series or 2 series lecture classroom during week 1 or 2 is not indicative of actual enrollment; enrolled students sometimes elect not to attend lectures but, per campus policy, this does not de-enroll them from our course nor allow us to drop them and give their seat to other students.
+For PHYS 2 series courses, we must also factor in the room assignments of the 4th hour lecture.

 I am on the waitlist for a 1-series or 2-series course.
 What are my chances of making it in?